 This solution builds on top of common high-level principles from existing solution #46 and solution #47 specified in TR 23.752 [2].
 These solutions address Remote UE and UE-to-Network authorization aspects in the case of L3 relay.
 This solution leverages a Remote UE primary authentication run to establish keys used to secure the PC5 link between the Remote UE and the UE-to-Network relay.
 If the Remote UE has already successfully performed a primary authentication with the network prior to connecting with the relay, the solution enables the Remote UE to reuse its 5G native security context to be authorized and establish a secure connection via the UE-to-Network relay.

 This solution assumes that the Remote UE selects a relay based on the connectivity service (e.g., S-NSSAI, DNN) that the relay can provide.
 The Remote UE learns about the connectivity service as part of the discovery procedure.
 It is assumed that the relay's Allowed NSSAI includes the S-NSSAIs needed to provide the connectivity service.
-The UE-to-Network relay either has a PDU session or is able to establish a new one without having to request a S-NSSAI (same assumption as solution #6 in TR 23.752 [2]).
+The UE-to-Network relay either has a PDU session or is able to establish a new one without having to request an S-NSSAI (same assumption as solution #6 in TR 23.752 [2]).
 Therefore, in the context of the connectivity service provided by the relay, the AMF serving the relay is always able to serve the Remote UE.